 - Damaging property with graffiti

 - Armed robbery

 - Sexual Assault

-While these crimes in themselves have their own punishment, the consequences can increase based on whether gang activity is involved.
+While these crimes in themselves have their own sentencing classifications, the consequences and sentencing for each one can increase if gang activity is involved.

 Punishable By Law

 Arizona takes gang activity and participation seriously.
-The crimes are punishable by law, whether you are an active member of a gang or just assisting a gang.
-The punishment varies as to whether it is a Class 2 felony or Class 3 felony based on mitigating and aggravating circumstances.
-The consequences in Arizona for charges of gang participation are imprisonment for ten years or up to 12.5 years.
+An active member of a gang, or even a person assisting another gang member in a crime, can be charged.
+Based on mitigating or aggravating circumstances, gang activity may be classified as a Class 2 felony or a Class 3 felony .
+The consequences in Arizona for charges of gang participation are imprisonment from 10 years, up to 12.5 years.

-If you find yourself charged with the felony of gang participation, whether a Class 2 or Class 3, you will need a confident, knowledgeable attorney who can navigate the court process.
-Contact Coolidge Law today to assist you with building a strong defense.
+If you find yourself charged with the felony of gang participation or any other felony, you need a confident, knowledgeable attorney who can help you navigate court processes.
+Contact Coolidge Law today.
+We’re experienced, we’re capable, and we’re tough.

 Images used under creative commons license – commercial use (11/17/2017) 888bailbond (Flickr)